Buy Our Books Actionable tips and preventive awareness

 Rapid food change

-Switching between types or brands of food too quickly can cause your dog to have diarrhea.
-Your dog’s gastrointestinal tract needs time to adapt to the new food to be able to fully process the components of it.
+Switching between types or brands of dog food too quickly can upset your dog's stomach and lead to diarrhea.
+Their gut needs time to adapt to the new food.

-When the diet isn’t fully processed diarrhea can occur.
-Diarrhea can start as soon as a few hours after the change or can take a day to two.
+Diarrhea can start as soon as a few hours after the diet change or can take a day to two.

 Even if you think you are transitioning slowly, it may not be slow enough for your dog.
-Always monitor their stool throughout (and after) transitioning a diet.
+Always monitor their stool throughout (and after) transitioning to a new diet or treat.

 Inflammatory bowel disease (IBD)

-When this occurs, the digestion and absorption of nutrients is altered.
-In addition to vomiting and chronic diarrhea, dogs often have poor appetites and weight loss.
+When this occurs, the digestion and absorption of nutrients are altered.
+In addition to vomiting and chronic diarrhea, dogs often have poor appetites and lose weight.

-However, due to the inability of the intestines to digest and absorb nutrients, some dogs have an insatiable appetite.
+On the other hand, because the intestines are unable to digest and absorb nutrients, some dogs have an insatiable appetite.

 Intestinal parasites

 The worm eggs are microscopic, but you may see whole worms if your dog had roundworms.
-Dogs with intestinal parasites may have mucusy or bloody diarrhea.
+Dogs with intestinal parasites may have mucousy or bloody diarrhea.

 Intestinal cancer